HISTORY

 In June, 1970, the Summer School was revived after a nine-year hiatus.

-In the Fall, 1972, the Yochika (later renamed Yochibu) Division (Preschool) for children ages 3 and 4 was inaugurated as a part of the Daily Division; Mrs. Sachi Masuyama became the first Preschool Director.
+In Fall, 1972, the Yochika (later renamed Yochibu) Division (Preschool) for children ages 3 and 4 was inaugurated as a part of the Daily Division; Mrs. Sachi Masuyama became the first Preschool Director.
 In addition, various elective classes were started on Saturday afternoons from 1:00 to 2:00 p.m.
 The third change involved the hours of instructions.
 The Saturday school hours had been from 9:00 a.m. to 3:00 p.m. ever since the start of the School in 1928.
 With this school year, the hours were changed to 8:30 a.m. to 12:20 p.m.

 In September, 1973, the Daily Intermediate Division was inaugurated.
 Until then, even though the Daily Lower Division was begun in September, 1963, the students completing the Lower Division were required to switch to the Saturday Division in order to attend the Intermediate Division.